 L'Amerique a Rome (France) | L'histoire du western spaghetti (France) | America in Rome (U.S.A.)

-Guglielmo Spoletinti (as William Bogart), Remo Capitani (as Ray O'Connor), Luigi Marturano (as Jim Martin), Paolo Magalotti (as Paul Carter), Maurio Mammatrizio (as Victor Man), Giovanni Cianfriglia (as Ken Wood), Franco Daddi (as Frank Daddi), Carlo Lizzani, Mauro Bolognini, Luigi Mannini, Peter Berling, Manolo Bolognini, Mary Spoletini
+Guglielmo Spoletini (as William Bogart), Remo Capitani (as Ray O'Connor), Paolo Magalotti (as Paul Carter), Giovanni Cianfriglia (as Ken Wood), Luigi Marturano (as Jin Martin), Mauro Mannatrizio (as Mauro Mammatrizio / Victor Man), Franco Daddi (as Frank Daddi), Luigi Mannini, Peter Berling, Manolo Bolognini, Mary Spoletini, Carlo Lizzani, Mauro Bolognini

 - Screenplay: Gianfranco Pannone

-- Cinematography: Tarek Ben Abdallah [Pellicoloa Kodak color]
+- Cinematography: Tarek Ben Abdallah [Pellicola Kodak color]

 - Music: Alessandro Molinari